-I/We
+I/We NRIC/ Passport No. / Company Noof being a Member(s) of HARRISONS HOLDINGS (MALAYSIA) BERHAD [REGISTRATION NO. 199001003108 (194675-H)], hereby appoint Name Address NRIC/ Passport No. Proportion of Shareholdings (%) And/or or failing him/her #THE CHAIRMAN OF THE MEETING as mv/our proxy to vote for me/us on mv/our behalf at the Thirty-First Appual General or failing him/her, #THE CHAIRMAN OF THE MEETING as my/our proxy to vote for me/us on my/our behalf at the Thirty-First Annual General Meeting of the Company to be held on a fully virtual basis and entirely via remote participation and voting at the Broadcast Venue at Lot 9-11, Menara Sentral Vista, No. 150, Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpur on Wednesday, 23 June 2021 at 10:00 a.m. or at any adjournment thereof and to vote as indicated below:

-Name Address NRIC/ Pa sport No. Proportion Proportion of Shareholdings (%) • • And/ or g him/her, #THE CHAIRMAN I Meeting of the Company to I sday, 29 July 2020 at 10:30 a an Raja Laut , 50350 Kua iia Lumpur oi vveune Suay, 29 July 2020 at 10.30 a a.m. or at any adjournment if nereor and to vote as mulca ated below.
-No. Agenda For Against 1 To re-elect Mr Pandjijono Adijanto @ Tan Hong Phan g as a Director Ordinary Res 2 To re-elect Mr Chong Che Ordinary Res 3 To re-elect Mr Chang Kon Ordinary Resolution 3 4 To approve the payment of Directors' fees for the financial year ended 31 December 2019 Ordinary Resolution 4 5 Fees) payable to the Non- , - Ordinary Resolution 5 6 To re-appoint Messrs.
-PricewaterhouseCoopers PLT as Auditors of the Company Ordinary Resolution 6 7 To approve Final Single-Tier Dividend Ordinary Resolution 7 8 Authority to Issue and Allot Shares Ordinary Resolution 8 9 Continuing in Office as Independent Non-Executive Director - Mr Wong Yo Kong Ordinary Resolution 9 10 Continuing in Office as Independent Non-Executive Director - Mr Chong Chee Fire Ordinary Resolution 10 11 Continuing in Office as Independent Non-Executive Director - Mr Foo Chow Luh Ordinary Resolution 11 the prox # If you desi ther box if you wish to direct xy thinks fit.
-If you appoint two ou wish to appoint other person(s, red.
-If no name is inserted in the s o (2) proxies and wish them to be your proxy/proxies, kindly to vote differently this sho y delete the words "The Chair ould be specifient of the Meet ed. ing" and insert Strike out if not applicable.
-Number of Sha ares Held Signed this day of 2020.
-CDS Account N No. Contact No.
+No. Agenda Ordinary For Against Resolution 1 To re-elect Ms Mariana Adijanto @ Tan Phwe Leng as a Director 1 2 To re-elect Mr Wong Yoke Kong as a Director 2 3 To approve the payment of Directors' fees for the financial year ended 31 December 2020 3 4 To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to 4 4 the Non-Executive Directors 4 5 To re-appoint Messrs.
+PricewaterhouseCoopers PLT as Auditors of the Company 5 6 To approve Final Single-Tier Dividend 6 7 Authority to Issue and Allot Shares 7 8 Continuing in Office as Independent Non-Executive Director - Mr Wong Yoke Kong 8 9 Continuing in Office as Independent Non-Executive Director - Mr Chong Chee Fire 9 10 Continuing in Office as Independent Non-Executive Director - Mr Foo Chow Luh 10

+Mark either box if you wish to direct the proxy how to vote.
+If no mark is made, the proxy may vote on the resolution or abstain from voting as the proxy thinks fit.
+If you appoint two proxies and wish them to vote differently this should be specified.

+- # If you wish to appoint other person(s) to be your proxy/proxies, kindly delete the words "The Chairman of the Meeting" and insert the name(s) of the person(s) desired.
+If no name is inserted in the space provided for the name of your proxy, the Chairman of the meeting will act as your proxy. - Strike out if not applicable.

+Signed this..... day of 2021.

+Number of Shares Held

+CDS Account No.

+Contact No.

+Signature / Common Seal of Shareholder